Simon Murgatroyd

 Alan Ayckbourn's Archivist

-I've been Alan Ayckbourn's Archivist since 2003 and I'm primarily responsible for maintaining and researching the Ayckbourn Archive as well as running Alan Ayckbourn's Official Website.
+I've been Alan Ayckbourn's Archivist since 2003 and I'm primarily responsible for maintaining and researching the Ayckbourn Archive as well as running Alan Ayckbourn's Official Website and social media.
 These are the constants of an ever-varied role.

 The Ayckbourn Archive consists of a physical Archive - the majority of which is held in the Borthwick Institute for Archives at York - and a digital archive.
-The physical archive consists of press cuttings, manuscripts, notes by the playwright, programmes, books and other ephemera collated since 1959.
+The physical archive consists of tens of thousands of press cuttings, manuscripts, notes by the playwright, programmes, books and other ephemera collated since 1959.
+The Borthwick Intitute is responsible for everything from 1959 to 2019 and I maintain an archive in Scarborough for everything post 2019, which will eventually be assimilated into the main collection.

 The digital archive is based in Scarborough and covers the entirety of Alan Ayckbourn's theatrical career and includes more than 75,000 items related to Alan Ayckbourn.
-This is primarily what my research is based and where I can answer all the Ayckbourn enquiries I receive.
+This is primarily what my research relates to and where I can answer all the Ayckbourn enquiries I receive.

-I love every aspect of my job, but there's been two particular moments I'm most proud of - my discovery of Alan Ayckbourn's lost, thought destroyed, second play -
+Two notable events in my work I'm very proud of are my discovery of Alan Ayckbourn's lost, thought destroyed, second play -

 Love After All - in conjunction with the British Library in 2007 and the discovery of Alan Ayckbourn's original unfinished draft of Absurd Person Singular, discovered in conjunction with the Borthwick Institute for Archives in 2022.